 Now, in communities across the country, a movement is growing to "Complete the streets".
-Cities and towns are asking their planners and engineers to build road networks that more livable, are safer, and welcoming to everyone.... to enable safe access for all users, regardless of ability, or mode of age, transportation.
+Cities and towns are asking their planners and engineers to build road networks that safer, more livable, and are welcoming to everyone.... to enable safe access for all users, regardless of of age, ability, or mode transportation.
 This means that every transportation project will make the street network better and safer for drivers, transit users, pedestrians, and bicyclists - making your community a better place to live.